axibase/atsd-use-cases/tutorials/historize/README.md

 Both of the below queries store data under the manually-specified `ops_db` value.

-Set a common `orders.` metric prefix so that these series can be distinguished from other similarly-named metrics (avoid naming collision).
+Set a common `orders.` metric prefix to distinguish these series from other similarly named metrics and avoid naming collision.

 > Accomplish the same result by modifying column aliases, which is less convenient in case of `SELECT *` queries.